Alyssa-Ann/Mission_to_Mars_Challenge/README.md

 * The Web App has been updated with the images and titles.

 * The Web App is tested for responsiveness and format updates were made to make the Web App stand out.
-The "Scrape New Data" button was colored red to make it more enticing to press, the facts table was edited, and the font sizes were changed.
+The "Scrape New Data" button was colored to make it more enticing to press, the facts table was edited, and the font sizes were changed.